Talk Europe! with Lucy Bernholz: Philanthropy in the Digital Age

-In an interview with ERSTE Foundation’s Jovana Trifunović, Lucy Bernholz calls for a “holistic recalibration” of our technologies, organizational structures, and legal rules.
-“Right now, most of the digital technology that we use was created to serve commercial purposes and/or the privileges of governments,” she says.
-How will we make technology work for our values?
+In an interview with ERSTE Foundation’s Jovana Trifunović, Lucy Bernholz calls for a “holistic recalibration” of our technologies, organizational structures, and legal rules: “Right now, most of the digital technology that we use was created to serve commercial purposes and/or the privileges of governments.”

 00:05 LUCY BERNHOLZ: First, we’ve gotta figure out how to make the technology work for our values.
 Right now, most of the digital technology that we use was created to serve commercial purposes and/or the privileges of governments.
 So, one of the things that we think the future of philanthropy and the future of civil society needs is a “holistic recalibration,” if you will—of the technologies we use, the organizational structures we depend on, and the legal rules that shape the whole space.